-Emerging market opportunities may not develop as quickly as we expect, limiting our ability to successfully market and sell our products, or our product development and strategic plans relating to such markets may change and our entry into these emerging markets may be delayed, if it occurs at all
+Market opportunities may not develop as quickly as we expect, limiting our ability to successfully sell our products, or our product development and strategic plans may change and our entry into certain markets may be delayed, if it occurs at all.

 The application of our technologies to single-cell biology (across genomics and proteomics) and production genomics applications are emerging market opportunities.
 We believe these opportunities will take several years to develop or mature and we cannot be certain that these market opportunities will develop as we expect.
-For example, we launched our C1 Single-Cell Auto Prep System in June 2012, which applies our technology to, among other things, improve single-cell analytic workflow for single-cell genomics.
 The future growth of the single-cell biology market and the success of our products depend on many factors beyond our control, including recognition and acceptance by the scientific community, and the growth, prevalence, and costs of competing methods of genetic and protein analysis.
 If the market for single-cell biology and production genomics do not develop as we expect, our business may be adversely affected.
-Additionally, our success in these emerging markets may depend to a large extent on our ability to successfully market and sell products using our technologies.
+Additionally, our success in these markets may depend to a large extent on our ability to successfully sell products using our technologies.
 If we are not able to successfully market and sell our products, or to achieve the revenue or margins we expect, our operating results may be harmed and we may not recover our product development and marketing expenditures.
-In addition, our product development and strategic plans may change, which could delay or impede our entry into emerging markets.
+In addition, our product development and strategic plans may change, which could delay or impede our entry into these markets.

-Our financial results may vary significantly from quarter-to-quarter due to a number of factors, which may lead to volatility in our stock price.
+Our financial results and revenue growth rates have varied significantly from quarter-to-quarter and year-to-year due to a number of factors, and a significant variance in our operating results or rates of growth, if any, could lead to substantial volatility in our stock price.